smirciat/react-fullstack-starter/README.md

+# Smirciat Fork

+1. Runs out of the box in my development environment.
+2. Use `npm start` to run from /dist after `npm install`, use `node server` to run without building first.
+3. Commented out some sections that prevented app start without configuration.
+Still available to add later after config.
+  a.  emailer disabled
+  b.  mixpanel disabled
+  c.  sentry disabled
+4. Run from dist uses dev parameters and local.env variables.
+If variables are already present, local are ignored.
+5. Empty /main template in pages to use own formatting.
+6. Logout available in client from /logout.

 # React Fullstack Starter Web App

 1. **One command to get started** - Type `npm start` to start development in your default browser.